getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 	// ...
 };

-// first, create an empty object with Vehicle's stuff copied var Car = mixin( Vehicle, { } );
+// first, create an empty object with
+// Vehicle's stuff copied in
+var Car = mixin( Vehicle, { } );

 // now copy the intended contents into Car